 - Hiking and Waterfalls – Take a hike at Buttermilk Falls or Robert Treman state parks or find the Cascadilla Gorge trail nestled in downtown Ithaca.
 Take the Waterfalls Challenge to see some of our 100-plus waterfalls in Ithaca, and be sure to make time to see the 215-foot Taughannock Falls, three stories taller than Niagara Falls.
 In the summer, take a dip in Cayuga Lake or at the base of two of our waterfalls.

 - Food – As a result of multi-cultural influence on our region, acclaimed hospitality school, and the high quality produce coming from local farms – Ithaca’s food and dining scene does not disappoint.
-You will find many restaurants worth slowing down for, such as the famous Moosewood Restaurant, which is vegetarian.
 Taste cuisine from around the world at the Ithaca Farmers' Market or find locally made cheese and seasonal ingredients featured at breweries and cideries.

 - Drink – Enjoy a Finger Lakes wine tasting experience on the Cayuga Lake Wine Trail, the nation’s first wine trail.
 Sample a beer flight at one of our many craft breweries, including the iconic Ithaca Beer Co. or try craft cider, often dry, from one of the nine cideries within a 30-minute drive.
 Ithaca is also a coffee-lover’s paradise with the award-winning Gimme!
 Coffee’s original location on West State/MLK Jr. Street, along with many other independent coffee purveyors and roasters.